nest/nest-simulator/model_conversion_3g_4g.md

         template<typename targetidentifierT>
         class STDPConnection : public Connection<targetidentifierT>

-* Add the following typedefs
-   * the first one is required by GenericConnectorModel<ConnectionType>;
-   * the second provides a convenient shorthand for the base class.
+* Add typedefs.
+The first one is required by GenericConnectorModel<ConnectionType>, the second provides a convenient shorthand for the base class.

         typedef CommonSynapseProperties CommonPropertiesType;
         typedef Connection<targetidentifierT> ConnectionBase;

 * Add the following using declarations for accessor methods in the base class template